Over the years, I have worked with hundreds of clients and I have come up with a top 10 list of why people are overweight!

 Remember to “LIKE” us on Facebook by searching “Dubail Fitness” or by clicking here https://www.facebook.com/DubailFitness/ and “FOLLOW” us on Instagram by searching “DubailFitnessInstitute” or by clicking here https://www.instagram.com/dubailfitnessinstitute/.

 P.S.
 Look, I get it.
-There is so much info out there and too many health and fitness magazines telling you the thing you’re missing in your diet to get lean or have a flat or ripped mid-section.
-And each month it is different method.
+There is so much info out there and too many health and fitness magazines with mixed messages.
+Each month it is different method.
 No wonder people are confused!

 Anybody can write a calorie restricted diet and allow you to lose weight fast.
 But what will happen when you stop and go back to the way you always eat.
-You will gain the weight back and hate yourself especially If it’s a food plan or diet you do not plan to follow the rest of your life.
+You will gain the weight back, especially If it’s a food plan or diet you do not plan to follow the rest of your life.
 The thing is, diets work—to a point.

 You need to find a program (nutrition and training) that YOU can stick to for life!
-In the meantime, there could be other reasons you are not losing weight——things you may not have thought made much of a difference in the big picture.
-However, if you are doing one or more of the following, it could very well be the reason you are not reaching your fitness goals.
+In the meantime, there could be other reasons you are not losing weight.
+There are things you may not have thought made much of a difference in the big picture.
+However, this could be the reason you are not reaching your fitness goals.